Hypergraph Counting and Mixed $p$-Spin Glass Models under Replica Symmetry: Abstract

 \section{Abstract}

 Fluctuation problems in mean-field spin glass theory enjoy a rich history.
 In this paper, we address this question in the high-temperature regime by studying the fluctuation of the partition function in the general mixed $p$-spin glass models under the weak external field assumption: $h= \rho N^{-\ga}, \rho>0, \ga \in [\quar,\infty]$.
 By extending the cluster expansion approach to this generic setting, we convert the fluctuation problem as a hypergraph counting problem and thus obtain a new {\it multiple-transition} phenomenon in terms of the fluctuation of the partition function.
-A by-product of our results is an explicit characterization of the critical inverse temperature for general spin glass models.
-In particular, all our fluctuation results hold up to the critical inverse temperature.
+A byproduct of our results is a new critical inverse temperature obtained from optimal second-moment control of the partition function.
+All our fluctuation results hold up to the critical inverse temperature.
 Combining with multivariate Stein's method for exchangeable pairs, we also obtain an explicit convergence rate under appropriate moment assumptions on the general symmetric disorder coupling.
 Our results have several further implications.

 -- First, our approach works for both even and odd pure $p$-spin models.
 The leading cluster structures in the odd $p$ case are different and more involved than in the even $p$ case.
 This gives a combinatorial explanation for the folklore that odd $p$-spin is usually more complicated than even $p$.